 Regular screening tests (along with follow-up tests and treatment if diagnosed) reduce your chance of dying from breast cancer.

 Sometimes a screening test finds something abnormal and follow-up is needed.
 It’s important to get follow-up without delay.
-If breast cancer is found, it’s best to be diagnosed and treated at the earliest possible stage.

 Clinical Breast Exam: A physical exam done by a health care provider as part of your regular medical check-up.